There are many running apparel brands to pick from. Here are our favorite based on years of testing. Photo: iRunFar/Eszter Horanyi

 Location: Ziano di Fiemme, Italy

 What We Like: Technical materials and innovative textiles with a broad range of apparel for both men and women highlight what this brand creates.
-Pieces are a good investment and can be crossed over with other sports.
+Pieces are a good investment and versatile enough to work for other sports.

-It’s a natural move for La Sportiva, which makes world-class rock climbing, hiking, and skiing products, to offer a collection of mountain running apparel that can cross over into any, or sometimes all, of those other sports.
-And fortunately, apparel for all sports benefits from being breathable, quick-drying, and easy to layer.
+It’s a natural move for La Sportiva, which makes world-class rock climbing, hiking, and skiing products, to offer a collection of mountain running apparel that crosses over into trail running.
+Apparel for all sports benefits from being breathable, quick-drying, and easy to layer, and apparel from the brand checks those boxes.

-La Sportiva’s running apparel for men and women includes everything from shirts to sports bras to shorts and skirts and lightweight packable overpants for rainy runs.
+La Sportiva’s running apparel for men and women includes everything from shirts to sports bras to shorts and skirts, lightweight packable overpants for rainy runs, and windbreakers like the Briza Windbreaker Jkt, which is featured in our Best Windbreaker Jackets guide.
 The fit is more European than American, with tighter lines, silhouettes, and bright and bold colors.
-La Sportiva is part of a dwindling group that still offers an iRunFar favorite: the half-zip running shirt with raglan sleeves — at least for men.
-The Limitless T-Shirt M makes it easy to regulate body temperature while running.

-La Sportiva has long used the phenomenal anti-odor and -bacteria technology Polygiene, which can keep your running apparel from smelling and conserve water and energy by requiring fewer washes.
+La Sportiva has long used the phenomenal anti-odor and anti-bacterial technology Polygiene, which can prevent running apparel from smelling and conserve water and energy by requiring fewer washes.

 Oiselle